-authority of the company, 127 with the power to decide on fundamental operational matters, profit distribution, and amendments to the articles of association.
-128 The board of directors, however, is responsible for executing the resolutions of the shareholder meeting and is accountable to it.
-When temporary proposals put forward by shareholders have clear themes and fall within the jurisdiction of the shareholders meeting, the board of directors must submit them to the shareholders meeting for deliberation.
-Moreover, as these proposals can be submitted to the shareholders meeting, the resolutions passed by the shareholders meeting are binding on the board of directors and management.
+majority votes.
+Shareholders are eligible to submit temporary proposals to the board ten days before the shareholders' meeting (i.e., ten days after receiving notice of an annual shareholder meeting or five days after receiving notice of a special shareholders' meeting).
+According to the PRC Company Law, since amended in 2005, the shareholders' meeting is the supreme authority of the company, with the power to decide on fundamental operational matters, profit distribution, and amendments to the articles of association.
+The board of directors, however, is responsible for executing the resolutions of the shareholders' meeting and is accountable to it.
+When temporary proposals put forth by shareholders have clear themes and fall within the jurisdiction of the shareholders' meeting, the board of directors must submit them to the shareholders' meeting for deliberation.
+Moreover, as these proposals can be submitted to the shareholders' meeting, the resolutions passed by the shareholders' meeting are binding on the board of directors and management.

 It is noteworthy that shareholder proposals in China are a considerably stronger tool for shareholder activism than shareholder proposals in the United States.
-In the United States, the board of directors has the discretion to exclude the proposals on a substantive bases.
-129 A shareholder proposal may encounter three potential outcomes: being excluded before being voted on at the shareholders meeting; being presented at the shareholder meeting but ultimately failing; or receiving majority support at the shareholders meeting.
+In the United States, the board of directors has the discretion to exclude the proposals on a substantive basis.
+132A shareholder proposal may encounter three potential outcomes: being excluded before being voted on at the shareholders' meeting; being presented at the shareholders' meeting but ultimately failing; or receiving majority support at the shareholders' meeting.
 However, even if a proposal receives majority support, the board is not obligated to implement it.
-130 Proposals are advisory because the state corporation law grants the corporate power to govern the affairs of the corporation to the board.
-131 The board of directors may still reject a shareholder proposal with a majority vote if they deem the proposal unsuitable for shareholder action.
-132 Thus, in the United States, shareholder proposals are far less powerful as a mechanism for activist shareholders than in China.
+133 Proposals are advisory because the state corporation law gives the board of a corporation the power to make discretionary decisions about corporate affairs.
+134 The board of directors may still reject a shareholder proposal with a majority vote if they deem the proposal unsuitable for